communitiesuk/delta-common-infrastructure/README.md

 If you're creating the distributions without valid SSL certificates (for example, so that you can give DLUHC all the records in one go) then set `domain = null` for each distribution to create without aliases.

+The production Delta website has an origin read timeout above the standard quota limit of 60 seconds, so request an increase through the console if you're using that.

 ```sh
 terraform apply -target module.public_albs -target module.cloudfront_distributions
 ```